Fiction

 Dismissively the doctor asked, “What’s the Troubadour?”

 “Oh my god,” she continued.
-“It’s where on Sunday night no one has heard of you, but by Tuesday night everyone has.
+“It’s where on Sunday night no one has heard of you, but by Tuesday everyone has.
 It’s where everyone gets their start.
 Bob Dylan, Joni Mitchell, Neil Young, Linda Ronstadt, Billy Joel, Tom Waits, Neil Diamond.
 Jesus Christ, everybody.
 And today is his Tuesday.
-And he’s here with us.”
+And he’s right here with us!”

-“I guess you’ve got a fan,” said the doctor as though it was a bother to have to speak to him.
+“I guess you’ve got a fan,” said the doctor as though it was a bother to have to acknowledge it.
 “So, I’ll be able to tell my kids I knew you when?”

-Miricle said, “I wouldn’t count on that.
-When I think of all the things that went wrong this year.”
+As someone handed the x-rays to Dr. Shiver, Miricle said, “I wouldn’t count on that.
+When I think of all the things that went wrong this year…”

-Dr. Shiver did not feel like being helpful.
-He didn’t tell him to stay off his ankle, or to ice it, or to take aspirin to reduce the swelling.
+Dr. Shiver did not say anything about staying off his ankle, or icing it, or taking aspirin to reduce the swelling.
 The only thing Miricle had come to find out was whether it was fractured.
-But the doctor was not in the mood to be helpful.
+But the doctor did not tell him.
 And Sarah did not look at the x-ray.
-After Dr. Shiver already was in the hallway, as the door was closing, almost whispering he told Sarah to administer a tetanus shot.
-Miricle heard that, but by the time he thought to ask “Why that shot?” she had gone to get it.
+Dr. Shiver already was in the hallway when, as the door was closing, almost whispering he told her to “give him the tetanus shot.”
+She nodded and was gone.
 Waiting, he mumbled another tune and lyric:

 “No skin had been broken